 The Belmont Report identifies three main principles to guide ethical research: respect for persons, beneficence, and justice.
 According to the Belmont Report, "respect for persons incorporates at least two ethical convictions: first, that individuals should be treated as autonomous agents, and second, that persons with diminished autonomy are entitled to protection" [117].
 In regard to research participation, the autonomous individual has the right to make decisions of whether he or she wants to participate.
+At the heart of informed consent is the belief that information should be communicated in an understandable manner.
+This also gives research participants a sense of control, increasing their sense of autonomy [208].
 Vulnerability and how it affects autonomy should be considered.
 If research participants are undocumented immigrants, for example, they may be fearful that if they do not consent, they risk being deported [152].

 The notion of "self" is at the heart of Western ideologies of individualism, as exemplified by consent forms, documents that provide information to the research participant so he/she can make an informed decision about whether to participate.
 In the United States, the individual signs the consent form to signifying that he/she understands the information provided.
+However, researchers in some cultures may equate participation in an interview as consent, expressing confusion in the need for a signed consent form [210].
 However, in other cultures, community consent and decision making are advocated [117].
 For example, in research that involves Native American tribal groups, the community leader, elders, grandparents, and/or other relatives provide the consent, not the individual [117].
 In patriarchal or androcentric cultures, the male head of a family (e.g., husband, father) may be the one to give consent for a female research participant [180].
 Whether or not this is appropriate for the research being conducted should be assessed.

 A signature is required on most Western informed consent forms to represent understanding and agreement on the part of the individual involved.
 However, this might be viewed as violation in social etiquette in some cases.
 In some cultures (for example, Egypt), signatures are usually associated with major life events and legal matters.
 Therefore, requiring a signature outside these circumstances would imply a lack of trust, particularly when verbal consent has been given [118].
 Other groups simply believe that verbal consent is adequate [119; 120].
 In a study with Muslim women, the researchers recorded the women's verbal consent and literate family members reviewed the consent form [154].
 In some cases, traditional written consent forms may need to be replaced by oral, video, audio recording, or pictorial methods [180].
 Thumbprints may also be permissible in lieu of signature.
+The following ethical questions addressing informed consent should be addressed when conducting cross-cultural research [206]: